-By Air.
 Fortunately, even though there is no direct flight to Bhimbetka, Raja Bhoj Airport, also known as Bhopal Airport lies only 48 km away.
-Once you arrive at Bhopal airport, you can take advantage of the option of travelling in a local taxi and can even find several private ones at very reasonable rates to reach Bhimbetka rock shelters.
+Once you arrive at Bhopal airport, you can take advantage of the option of traveling in a local taxi and can even find several private ones at very reasonable rates to reach Bhimbetka rock shelters.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here